 No adverse environmental impacts are anticipated from this project.
 No new noise, glare, smoke, vibration, nor emissions of noxious materials, nor pollution of water ways or ground water, nor transmission of signals that interfere with radio or television reception are anticipated as part of the proposal.
-The structures will be a two-, a three-, and a four-family dwelling between $2\frac{1}{2}$ and 3 stories and will be used for residential purposes.
+The structures will be two- and three-family dwellings between $2\frac{1}{2}$ and 3 stories and will be used for residential purposes.